CEVEP...

 means that men and women get the pay rate for different jobs that require a similar overall level of skills, years of training, responsibility, effort and working conditions.

-Equal pay for work of equal value is a policy principle in international conventions ratified by New Zealand.
+Equal pay for work of equal value is an policy principle in international conventions ratified by New Zealand.

 Contact CEVEP at cevep@cevepnz.org.nz